 Put the slices into the oven and allow them to bake for four hours at 150 degrees, flipping once per hour.
 Once the fruit is dry – but not shriveled – you can remove the slices.
 Stick a hook through the top of the rounds, and hang them from your Christmas tree.
 They look just like stained glass ornaments!

 Vitamin C powder is a powerful remedy against colds, the flu, and sore throats.
 The powder is an orange-flavored powder that you can add to water and honey to make a drink.
 It’s a way to add a boost of vitamins to your body.

 If you have dehydrated lemons on hand, you can make a homemade vitamin C powder.
 Most people associate oranges with vitamin C, but lemons have high levels as well making it a perfect candidate.
 Take your dehydrated lemon slices and use a coffee grinder to create a powder form, which needs to be stored in an airtight container.

 To use this powder, add to water and stir in honey.
 It tastes great and helps to kick colds fast.

 Making candied peels takes a lot of sugar, but they’re far more nutritious and better for you than store-bought candy.

 Use a peeler to remove slices of the peels from the lemon, avoiding the white pith.
 Put one cup of peels into a pot and cover with water.
 Bring the water to a boil and reduce heat, simmering for 10 minutes.

 Drain the water and repeat two more times.
-Next, add a ½ cup of sugar with a ¼ cup of water and let boil.
+Next, add ½ cup of sugar with ¼ cup of water and let boil.
 Once boiled, put the peels into the sugar water, simmering for 15 minutes.

 Remove the peels and dust with a bit more sugar, and let them air dry on a parchment-lined baking sheet.
 A dehydrator also works.
 Store your candied peels in an airtight container.
 Candied peels stay good for three months.